St. John Paul II Institute of Culture: Let's Paint Catholicism Again

-The paintings were exibited in Poland (Cracow, Warsaw, Opole, Bielsko-Biała) and Italy (Rome).
+The paintings were exhibited in Poland (Cracow, Warsaw, Opole, Bielsko-Biała) and Italy (Rome).
 Most of them had been sold either to private buyers or to the Church.

 As of 2025/2026, artists who take part in the fifth edition are working on their interpretations of the Presentation of Jesus.

 Publishing activity

 As part of its activities, the Institute publishes books in English.
 So far the following have been published: